mike-ward/mike-ward.github.io/_posts/2008-07-04-yellowstone---day-9-and-10.md

 ---
 layout: post
-title:  Yellowstone - Day 9 and 10
+title: 'Yellowstone - Day 9 and 10'
 ---
 We were up at 5:30 am local time and out the door a little after 6:00 am.
 We headed North to Hayden Flats in look of wildlife.
 We came up empty.
 In fact, we were pretty much a bust on the wildlife aspect of our trip.
 Others told us they were practically tripping over wildlife but we were hard pressed to find any.
 Timing is everything I suppose.